BRAIN & BODY WELLNESS

 THE QEEG REPORT

-The brainwave data recorded with the QEEG is statistically compared to a sophisticated and large normative database and a report is generated. this assessment procedure allows the doctor to determine, in a scientifically objective manner, whether a client's brainwave patterns are different from normal.
-The QEEG assessment provides the doctor with neurofeedback training protocols that will be used during the training sessions.
+The brainwave data recorded with the qEEG is statistically compared to a sophisticated and large normative database and a report is generated. this assessment procedure allows the doctor to determine, in a scientifically objective manner, whether a client's brainwave patterns are different from normal.
+The qEEG assessment provides the doctor with neurofeedback training protocols that will be used during the training sessions.
 These protocols are designed to retrain the brainwave patterns toward normal.
 As the brainwave patterns normalize, the brain is able to operate more optimally and efficiently.

 NEUROFEEDBACK TRAINING SESSIONS